whiteblock/hobbits/response-codes.md

 ## `403` Forbidden

+This response code is returned when the caller is not allowed to access specific data.

 ## `404` Not Found

 This response code is returned when the called `command` does not exist.

 ## `500` Internal Server Error

+This response code is returned when a node experiences some form of internal error that causes it to fail handling the request as expected.